The Pole Studio Beginner Level Instructor Training Programme

 The Pole Studio Beginner Level Instructor Training Programme has been running in the UK and South Africa since 2011.

-The Pole Studio Beginner Level Instructor Training Programme takes place over two days of face to face training and a third day for assessments.
+The Pole Studio Beginner Level Instructor Training Programme takes place over two days of face to face training.
 The training pack contains a 150+ page training manual.
 There is also online video content containing all conditioning exercises contained in the syllabus

 This course attracts first-timers in Pole Fitness who are interested in starting a new career, as well as current fitness professionals looking to gain another recognised fitness certification.
 All of The Pole Studio’s Instructor Training Programmes have been specifically created to equip instructors with the knowledge and skills to become confident, competent and safe professionals within the Pole Fitness industry.